Bonfire Night can be traumatic for cats and dogs. We show you how to protect your pets during this year's festivities.

 One of the most important things a pet owner can do in preparation is to check the security of their garden.

 You shouldn't simply look at whether a person could possibly escape, but think about whether a very stressed, motivated, physically impressive canine could make a break.

 Six ways to protect your pet on Bonfire Night

 In addition to garden security, here's our simple six-point guide to ensuring your pets get through the firework season safe and sound.

-- Always make sure your dog has his or her own special area where they can go to feel safe.
-Be it an indoor kennel or a place under the stairs, dogs love to have a den at their disposal.
+It can be an indoor kennel or a place under the stairs, dogs love to have a den at their disposal.

-- Normal household noises such as the TV, vacuuming or music can help to distract your pet from loud outside noises.
-Also, you may wish to consider giving your pet a natural supplement - often known as a Soothing Animal Solution - to combat any anxiety.
+You may also wish to consider giving your pet a natural supplement - often known as a Soothing Animal Solution - to combat any anxiety.